rileyshahar/aga/docs/development.md

 3. Add the new version to be tested in the `noxfile`.
 4. Adjust the shebang of the `run_autograder` executable.
 5. Adjust `.readthedocs.yml` to build the docs on the newest python.

+## Add dependencies

+Right now, we have a kind of janky setup where we maintain our own `setup.py` for installing the library on gradescope, in `aga/resources/gradescope/setup.py`.
+Whenever we add a dependency, we need to update this file accordingly.